Baldwin's rules: Forbidden cyclizations

 Despite the name, these are relative guidelines, not hard-and-fast rules.
 A disfavoured reaction occurs too slowly to effectively compete with an alternative favoured reaction.
-However, the disfavoured product may be observed, if no alternate reactions are more favoured.
+However, the disfavoured product may be observed if no alternate reactions are more favoured.

+"Anti-Baldwin Cyclizations"

+These cyclizations refer to ring-closure reactions that violate the original set of rules.
+These exceptions to the rules are 'disfavored' pathways which often occur when the geometric constraints (e.g. 5-endo-trig, 3-exi-dig) are relaxed by larger atoms such as sulfur, or through specific radical or cationic pathways.

 Aldol cyclization

 Baldwin also noted a further constraint on aldol cyclizations.
 Two new descriptors need to be defined: enolendo and enolexo, which refer to whether both carbons of the enolate C-C fragment are (respectively) incorporated into the ring formed or not.
 Baldwin found that enolendo cyclizations can only occur in rings with at least 6 members.